bayespecon.models.panel_base.SpatialPanelModel

 W : libpysal.graph.Graph or scipy.sparse matrix

-Spatial weights of shape (N, N) (preferred) or the full (N*T, N*T) block-diagonal panel matrix.
-Accepts a libpysal.graph.Graph (the modern libpysal graph API) or any scipy.sparse matrix.
-The legacy libpysal.weights.W object is not accepted directly; pass w.sparse to use the underlying sparse matrix, or convert with libpysal.graph.Graph.from_W(w).
-W should be row-standardised; a UserWarning is raised if not.
+Spatial weights of shape (N, N) (preferred — broadcast over time periods) or the full (N*T, N*T) block-diagonal panel matrix.
+Accepts a libpysal.graph.Graph or any scipy.sparse matrix.
+The legacy libpysal.weights.W object is not accepted; pass w.sparse or libpysal.graph.Graph.from_W(w).
+Should be row-standardised; a UserWarning is raised otherwise.

-Required in formula mode for robust panel sorting and N/T inference.
+Column in data identifying the cross-sectional unit.
+Required in formula mode for panel sorting and N/T inference.

 priors : dict, optional

 Override default priors.
-Keys depend on the model subclass; see each model’s docstring for supported keys.
+Supported keys depend on the subclass; each subclass docstring lists its keys with defaults.

 logdet_method : str, optional